AnnaKerkhof/coverage_bias_wikipedia/README.md

 # coverage_bias_wikipedia
-Python and STATA code to our publication "Coverage bias in user-generated content"
+Data, Python and STATA code to our publication "Coverage bias in user-generated content".
+If you have questions or comments, please send an e-mail to kerkhof@ifo.de.
+Thanks!